Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

+**Design Summary:**

+This document outlines the high-level design of a text-based AI game that offers users a dynamic, interactive experience through AI-generated stories and card collection mechanics.
+The system operates on a client-server architecture, where the client serves as the user interface (UI) in a web application, and the server handles the complex game logic, user data, and integration with external services.
+The backend features multiple interfaces to manage user authentication, AI-driven story generation, card management, game state, and payment processing.

+Key components include the client-side frontend for interaction, a server-side API layer for communication, and a database to persist user data.
+External services such as Stripe for payments, OAuth for secure authentication, and AI services for story and image generation are integrated into the system.
+The design leverages modular interfaces, separating concerns between game logic, user data management, and external services, allowing for scalability and easy future expansion.

+The game engine interfaces with a custom AI language model for dynamic storytelling and integrates with external image generation services to create unique visuals for cards.
+Card management, including generation, upgrades, and collection, is handled independently to ensure smooth game progression.
+Additionally, secure data handling, including authentication and payment transactions, is achieved through integration with Supabase and Stripe.

+**Stakeholder Expectations:**

+1. **Game Players:**
+   - **Engagement & Enjoyment:** Players expect an immersive and evolving gaming experience powered by AI.
+The AI-generated stories should feel dynamic, with player choices significantly impacting the narrative, ensuring replayability.
+   - **Customization & Progression:** The card collection system should feel unique for each player based on the story they are experiencing.
+Players want to see meaningful rewards tied to their in-game actions and feel a sense of accomplishment.
+   - **Visual Appeal:** Players expect unique card visuals that are generated through AI, adding to the game's charm and personalization.
+UI should be easy to navigate and use.
+   - **Security & Privacy:** Players are concerned about the security of their data, especially during payments and personal information storage.
+They expect a secure authentication process (OAuth) and protection of their game history and progress.
+   - **Accessibility & Convenience:** Players expect easy access to the game through a web interface, intuitive game flow, and secure sign-ins without the need for managing multiple passwords.

+2. **Game Developers/Operators:**
+   - **Scalability & Flexibility:** The development team expects the system to be easily scalable and flexible for future feature expansion, such as adding more cards, boss battles, or in-game events.
+   - **Maintainability:** Developers expect the system to be modular, with clear separation of concerns between the client-side and server-side components, facilitating maintenance and bug fixes.
+   - **Security & Compliance:** The security design, including encryption, fraud protection, and adherence to privacy regulations, is crucial for the development team to ensure compliance and protect user data.
+   - **External Service Integration:** Developers expect seamless integration with third-party services (Stripe, AI models, OAuth) for payment processing, authentication, and story generation.

+3. **Business Stakeholders (Product Owners/Investors):**
+   - **Monetization & Payment Handling:** Business stakeholders expect the integration with Stripe to support seamless in-game purchases, ensuring a reliable and secure transaction process for users, with potential for future monetization.
+   - **User Acquisition & Retention:** Business stakeholders expect the game’s dynamic content and personalized experiences (via AI) to drive player engagement, retention, and growth.
+The game’s potential to scale should allow for new content and features that can attract and retain a large user base.
+   - **Analytics & Data Management:** Stakeholders expect robust analytics on user behavior, progress, and in-game purchases, allowing for data-driven decision-making and targeted updates or new features.
+   - **Security & Trust:** Business stakeholders are also invested in the system’s security and the reputation of the platform.
+Protecting user data and ensuring safe gameplay experiences is essential for maintaining user trust and preventing any negative public relations or financial impact from security breaches.

+Overall, each stakeholder group expects a seamless, secure, and engaging experience, with a system designed for scalability and ease of expansion.

 # System Overview

 The system follows a client-server architecture where the client is a web application that communicates with a backend server to handle game state, user accounts, card collections, payments, and story generation.
 The server-side logic will be responsible for processing game logic, generating dynamic stories using AI language models, and managing data persistence.